 istock/PortraBuy a set of Easter egg dyes for the kids to use to color hardboiled eggs.
 Have them add extra decorations with markers, glue and glitter or stickers.
 Try these all-natural Easter egg dyes.

 istock/KatarzynaBialasiewiczCut out 20 carrots from orange construction paper and glue on tops made from green construction paper.
 Plant them all around the house—under sofa cushions, in the silverware drawer, in kitchen cabinets, or taped to the refrigerator door.
 Send the kids out to collect the carrots, and let them redeem their carrots for snacks, such as a small box of raisins, a pack of gum, a bag of pretzels, or a piece of carrot cake.

 Easter Bunny Bowling

-istock/ideabugDivide into two teams.
+istock/ideabugDivide into two teams for this Easter game for kids.
 Each team will have a large pillowcase and eggs.
 Create a course with the eggs at one end and an empty bucket at the other.
 Whichever team can get the most eggs into the basket while hopping with both of their feet in the pillowcase in 2 minutes wins.